padok-team/dojo-guestbook/README.md

 ## 5. Deploy your app on Kubernetes: the Pod

-> If you are here, ask for a quick presentation on Kubernetes.
-We will make a quick overview for everyone!
+> If you are here before the presentation on Kubernetes, you can wait for it by helping others catch up!
+We will make a quick explanation for everyone!

 ### Why